Why Are We Failing Our Veterans?

 - Never get back in touch, and let him run up considerable debt getting what help he can in the private sector.

-- And finally, watch that veteran sprawled on the floor, crying, in the corner of a VA hospital where he’s gone while having flashbacks and begging to be admitted.
+- And finally, watch that veteran sprawled on the floor, crying, in the corner of a VA hospital.
+Where he’s having flashbacks and begging to be admitted.

 - Refuse to see him again, but assure him he’s free to stick around until he feels well enough to drive himself home.

-Harold and Jean Somers took turns reading their statement, peering through nearly matching wire-rimmed glasses.
+Harold and Jean Somers tearfully took turns reading their statement to the House Veterans’ Affairs Committee.

 A few times, he finished her sentence when she started to cry.
 Once, she did the same for him.